-- 1 2013).
-Slow onset climate impacts and risks can exacerbate or otherwise interact with social conflict - 2 corresponding with movement at larger scales (see Section 7.2.3.2) and long term deterioration in - 3 habitability of regions could trigger spatial population shifts (Denton et al. 2014). - 4 There is medium evidence and medium agreement that climatic stressors can worsen the complex - 5 negative impacts of strife and conflict (Schleussner et al. 2016; Barnett and Palutikof 2014; Scheffran - 6 et al. 2012).
-Climate change and human mobility could be a factor that heightens tensions over scarce - strategic resources, a further destabilising influence in fragile states experiencing socio-economic and 7 - 8 political unrest (Carleton and Hsiang 2016a).
-Conflict and changes in weather patterns can worsen - conditions for people working in rain fed agriculture or subsistence farming, interrupting production 9 - 10 systems, degrading land and vegetation further (Papaioannou 2016; Adano and Daudi 2012).
-In recent - 11 decades, droughts and other climatic stressors have compounded livelihood pressures in areas already - 12 torn by strife (Tessler et al. 2015; Raleigh et al. 2015), such as in the Horn of Africa.
-Seizing of - agricultural land by competing factions, preventing food distribution in times of shortage have in this 13 - region and others contributed to a triad of food insecurity, humanitarian need, and large movements of 14 - 15 people (Theisen et al. 2011; Mohmmed et al. 2018; Ayeb-Karlsson et al. 2016; von Uexkull et al. - 16 2016; Gleick 2014; Maystadt and Ecker 2014).
-People fleeing complex situations may return if - peaceful conditions can be established.
-Climate change and climate change induced development 17 - responses in countries and regions are likely to exacerbate tensions over water and land its impact on 18 - 19 agriculture, fisheries, livestock and drinking water downstream.
-Shared pastoral landscapes used by - 20 disadvantaged or otherwise vulnerable communities are particularly impacted by conflicts that are - 21 likely to become more severe under future climate change (Salehyan and Hendrix 2014; Hendrix and - Salehyan 2012).
-Extreme events could considerably enhance these risks, in particular long-term 22 - 23 drying trends (Kelley et al. 2015; Cutter et al. 2012a).
-There is medium evidence and medium - 24 agreement that governance is key in magnifying or moderating climate change impact and conflict - 25 (Bonatti et al. 2016). - 26 There is low evidence and medium agreement that longer-term deterioration in the habitability of - regions could trigger spatial population shifts (Seto 2011).
-Heat waves, rising sea levels that salinise 27 - 28 and inundate coastal and low-lying aquifers and soils, desertification, loss of geologic sources of - 29 water such as glaciers and freshwater aquifers could affect many regions of the world and put life- - 30 sustaining ecosystems under pressure to support human populations (Flahaux and De Haas 2016; - Chambwera et al. 2015; Tierney et al. 2015; Lilleør and Van den Broeck 2011).
-31
+1 2013).
+Slow onset climate impacts and risks can exacerbate or otherwise interact with social conflict corresponding with movement at larger scales (see Section 7.3.3.2) and long term deterioration in 2

+3 habitability of regions could trigger spatial population shifts (Denton et al. 2014).

+4 There is medium evidence and medium agreement that climatic stressors can worsen the complex negative impacts of strife and conflict (Schleussner et al. 2016; Barnett and Palutikof 2014; Scheffran 5 6 et al. 2012).
+Climate change and human mobility could be a factor that heightens tensions over scarce 7 strategic resources, a further destabilising influence in fragile states experiencing socio-economic and 8 political unrest (Carleton and Hsiang 2016a).
+Conflict and changes in weather patterns can worsen 9 conditions for people working in rain fed agriculture or subsistence farming, interrupting production torn by strife (Tessler et al. 2015; Raleigh et al. 2015), such as in the Horn of Africa.
+Seizing of 13 agricultural land by competing factions, preventing food distribution in times of shortage have in this region and others contributed to a triad of food insecurity, humanitarian need, and large movements of 14 people (Theisen et al. 2011: Mohmmed et al. 2018: Aveb-Karlsson et al. 2016: von Uexkull et al. 2016: 15

-7.3.3.
+10 systems, degrading land and vegetation further (Papaioannou 2016; Adano and Daudi 2012).
+In recent conditions can be established.
+Climate change and climate change induced development responses in

+11 decades, droughts and other climatic stressors have compounded livelihood pressures in areas already 12

+16 Gleick 2014; Maystadt and Ecker 2014).
+People fleeing complex situations may return if peaceful 17

+18 countries and regions are likely to exacerbate tensions over water and land its impact on agriculture,

+19 fisheries, livestock and drinking water downstream.
+Shared pastoral landscapes used by disadvantaged al. 2015; Cutter et al. 2012a).
+There is medium evidence and medium agreement that governance is key

+20 or otherwise vulnerable communities are particularly impacted by conflicts that are likely to become more severe under future climate change (Salehyan and Hendrix 2014; Hendrix and Salehyan 2012).

+21 22 Extreme events could considerably enhance these risks, in particular long-term drying trends (Kelley et

+24 in magnifying or moderating climate change impact and conflict (Bonatti et al. 2016).

+There is low evidence and medium agreement that longer-term deterioration in the habitability of regions could trigger spatial population shifts (Seto 2011).
+Heat waves, rising sea levels that salinise and inundate coastal and low-lying aquifers and soils, desertification, loss of geologic sources of water such as glaciers and freshwater aquifers could affect many regions of the world and put life-sustaining ecosystems under pressure to support human populations (Flahaux and De Haas 2016; Chambwera et al. 2015; Tierney et al. 2015; Lilleør and Van den Broeck 2011).

+7.4.3.
 Risks to humans from disrupted ecosystems and species